 Assign that column from your Users table in the Role field of the User Profile configuration in the Layout Editor.

-Once you’ve set the Role column in your User Profile table, you can start securing the data in other tables of your project based on each user’s designated role.
+Once you’ve set the Role column in your User Profile table, you can start securing the data in other tables of your app based on each user’s designated role.

 Add a basic column to the table you’d like to secure.
 This column will contain the role that should have access to each row of data.